 35.3.7.1.7 (Advertised TID-to-link mapping in Beacon and Probe Response frames)), then before resuming operations on it (i.e., enabling the link), the AP MLD shall comply with the applicable regulatory requirements.

-If a TID is mapped in UL to a set of enabled links for a non-AP MLD, then the non-AP MLD may use any link within this set of enabled links to transmit individually addressed MSDUs or A-MSDUs that are destined to the AP MLD and that correspond to that TID.
+If a TID is mapped in UL to a set of enabled links for a non-AP MLD, then the non-AP MLD may use any link within this set of enabled links to transmit individually addressed (#15018)MPDUs that are destined to the AP MLD and that correspond to that TID(#15597), including via the UL MU operation (see 35.5.2 (EHT UL MU operation)).

 If a TID is mapped in DL to a set of enabled links for a non-AP MLD, then:

-The non-AP MLD may retrieve individually addressed buffered BUs available at the AP MLD that are MSDUs or A-MSDUs corresponding to that TID on any link within this set of enabled links.
+The non-AP MLD may retrieve individually addressed buffered BUs available at the AP MLD that are (#15018)MPDUs corresponding to that TID on any link within this set of enabled links.

-The AP MLD may use any link within this set of enabled links to transmit individually addressed MSDUs or A-MSDUs that are destined to the non-AP MLD and that correspond to that TID, subject to the power state of the non-AP STA affiliated with the non-AP MLD on each of these links.
+The AP MLD may use any link within this set of enabled links to transmit individually addressed (#15018)MPDUs that are destined to the non-AP MLD and that correspond to that TID, subject to the power state of the non-AP STA affiliated with the non-AP MLD on each of these links.

 NOTE 4—The non-AP MLD can retrieve BUs buffered by the AP MLD on any mapped link.
 In addition, the AP MLD can recommend link(s) as defined in 35.3.12.4 (Traffic indication).

-A non-AP MLD may retrieve buffered BUs that are individually addressed MMPDUs available at the AP MLD on any enabled link.
+A non-AP MLD may retrieve buffered BUs that are individually addressed MMPDUs available at the AP MLD on any (#16488)link (#16488)enabled for the non-AP MLD.
 An AP MLD may use any enabled links to transmit individually addressed management frames (see Table 11-3 (Bufferable/nonbufferable classification of MMPDUs)) subject to the rules defined in 35.3.14 (Multi-link device individually addressed Management frame delivery) and subject to the power state of the non-AP STA on each of the links (see 35.3.12 (Multi-link power management)).

 If a non-AP STA affiliated with a non-AP MLD is in active mode on a link with a set of TIDs mapped for DL transmission, its associated AP affiliated with the AP MLD shall transmit to the non-AP STA:

-MSDUs/A-MSDUs, if any, corresponding to that set of negotiated TIDs for the non-AP MLD, and
+(#15018)Data frames, if any, corresponding to that set of negotiated TIDs for the non-AP MLD, and

-MMPDUs, if any, for the non-AP MLD or its affiliated non-AP STAs, subject to the rules defined in
+Management frames, if any, for the non-AP MLD or its affiliated non-AP STAs, subject to the rules defined in

 35.3.14 (Multi-link device individually addressed Management frame delivery),

-unless the MSDUs/A-MSDUs and/or MMPDUs stated above are transmitted to another non-AP STA that is affiliated with the same non-AP MLD and in active mode or in PS mode and in the awake state.
+unless the (#15018)frames are transmitted(#16489), following the rules defined in this subclause, to another non-AP STA that is affiliated with the same non-AP MLD and (#16489)either in active mode or in PS mode and in the awake state.

 NOTE 5—Operation with non-AP STAs affiliated with a non-AP MLD in power save mode are defined in 35.3.12.4 (Traffic indication).